EQMG/Acid/Documents/GUIDELINES.md

 Classes, all methods, functions, and files are camelcase + first letter upper.
 Member variables start with m_, paramaters are normal camelcased.
 Tabs are used for indentations, and braces are required for all blocks.
 Use the member initializer list no matter what.
 Avoid compiler macros where possible!
 Use multiple lines instead of long lines, const as much as possible.
 Line length is usualy never wrapped, VS wraps lines for readability.

 # Date Guide
-Our date format is day.month.year, for example December 1st 2017 is written as '1.12.17'.
+Our date format is day.month.year, for example January 20th 2019 is written as '20.1.19'.

 # GLSL
 ```glsl